ZacSweers/Offerings/offerings.md

 * What languages/experience should the person have?
 I don't just mean "iOS/Android/Web", be specific.
 If you don't know this, then you need to research more first.

 **4 - Honesty**
-* Don't beat around the bush (buzzwords, pandering, etc).
+* Don't beat around the bush.
 * If you're genuinely not sure you understand what you're asking for, by all means *say that* and ask the group for feedback on what you should expect.
 * Be genuine, we don't like marketers.